Hamoa Beach – Hana, Maui

 It is no wonder why so many celebrities have bought property in the Hana area.
-It's remoteness and the kindness of the people of Hana has brought out the likes of George Harrison, Chris Christoferson, Pat Benetar and Jim Nieghbors to name a few, who have made Hana their home.
+Its remoteness and the kindness of the people of Hana have brought out the likes of George Harrison, Chris Christoferson, Pat Benetar, and Jim Neighbors to name a few, who have made Hana their home.

-Once again , Hamoa Beach has been rated one of the top 5 best beaches of the world (Comcast 2012), along with the road to Hana as one of the top 5 scenic drives of the world (Conde Nast Traveler).
+Once again, Hamoa Beach has been rated one of the top 5 best beaches in the world (Comcast 2012), along with the road to Hana as one of the top 5 scenic drives of the world (Conde Nast Traveler).

 Directions to Hamoa Beach, Hana